-What schools should be focusing on to raise more money
+What schools should focus on to raise more money.

 You might think this is a trick question.
-Of course, if given a choice, everyone would want a higher fundraiser profit.
-To be clear, this is not about how much money you end up taking to the bank.
+Of course, everyone would want a higher fundraiser profit if given a choice.
+To be clear, this is not about how much money you take to the bank.
 That is often referred to as the 'net profit' amount.
 It should be in everyone's best interest to desire to raise as much money as possible.

-Rather, we're talking about 'profit percentage', where a school does a popcorn fundraiser for example, and makes 40% of the gross sales.
-There are 2 ways that profit percentage is normally established for groups.
+Instead, we're talking about 'profit percentage', where a school does a popcorn fundraiser, for example, and makes 40% of the gross sales.
+There are two ways that profit percentage is usually established for groups.

 In other cases, schools may be able to negotiate how much they make off of each sold product.
-This is more common with brochure fundraising where the group takes orders for products first, then submits their order to the company for processing.
+This is more common with brochure fundraising, where the group takes product orders first, then submits their order to the company for processing.

-If you follow this line of thinking to the extreme, why can't a group negotiate 60%, or even 70% profit?
-Well, it doesn't take a rocket scientist to figure out that when 2 parties are involved in something there has to be a compromise.
-The company also has to make money in order to stay in business and keep offering a service.
+If you follow this line of thinking to the extreme, why can't a group negotiate 60% or even 70% profit?
+Well, it doesn't take a rocket scientist to figure out that when two parties are involved in something, there must be a compromise.
+The company must also make money to stay in business and offer a service.
 In other words, both sides need to win.

 Yet, schools ultimately have a choice.
-They can always build their own fundraiser from the ground up and keep most, if not all of the profit.
-This is usually a lot more work and many groups don't have the time or the energy.
-So for the sake of argument, we’re going to assume that this is off the table.
+They can always build their fundraiser from the ground up and keep most, if not all, of the profit.
+This is usually a lot more work, and many groups don't have the time or the energy.
+So for the sake of argument, we will assume that this is off the table.

-So why would groups not attempt to force the company's hand and say something like, "We'll work with you but you have to give us more profit first."?
-Some schools are able to throw their weight around by leveraging their previous sales history.
-Higher volume schools tend to get more profit percent because the overall pie is bigger.
+So why would groups not attempt to force the company's hand and say something like, "We'll work with you, but you have to give us more profit first."?
+Some schools can throw their weight around by leveraging their previous sales history.
+Higher volume schools tend to get more profit percent because the overall pie is more significant.

 How School Fundraising Incentives Work

 Older students aren't as motivated by the traditional prize programs offered by many companies as their younger peers are.
-Thus, high school sponsors often search for new and better incentive ideas in an attempt to inspire their group to sell and bring in more sales.
+Thus, high school sponsors often search for new and better incentive ideas to inspire their group to sell and increase sales.

-2 incentive plans that older groups seem to be responding to are cash and sportswear prize programs.
-These types of prize incentives offer a refreshing alternative and appear to be more suited to high school organizations like sports teams or cheerleader groups.
+Older groups seem to be responding to two incentive plans: our cash and sportswear prize programs.
+These prize incentives offer a refreshing alternative and appear more suited to high school organizations like sports teams or cheerleader groups.

-Traditional prize programs are the least expensive option that companies have in their arsenal and thus they have the flexibility to offer more profit.
-Yet group sponsors who are struggling to get more students to participate may need more enticing alternatives.
+Traditional prize programs are the least expensive option that companies have in their arsenal, and thus they have the flexibility to offer more profit.
+Yet group sponsors struggling to get more students to participate may need more enticing alternatives.

 Even elementary schools benefit from better prize programs.
-We looked at the results of several schools that earned a higher profit percentage using a cheaper traditional incentive plan, and then the next year they switched to a better prize program in exchange for a lower profit percentage.
+We looked at the results of several schools that earned a higher profit percentage using a cheaper traditional incentive plan.
+Then they switched to a better prize program the following year in exchange for a lower profit percentage.
 Schools raised more money with the superior incentive plan 100% of the time.
 And the sales increases were significant.

 Fundraiser Profit vs. Participation

-So perhaps the most important question that needs to be asked is, "How much money can our school raise?"
-In other words, groups need to be focusing on maximizing gross retail dollars, not just how much profit they make off each item sold.
+So perhaps the most critical question that needs to be asked is, "How much money can our school raise?"
+In other words, groups need to focus on maximizing gross retail dollars, not just how much profit they make from each item sold.
 It can be argued that schools that focus primarily on negotiating a higher profit percentage tend to put less emphasis on doing things that will strengthen their fundraiser.

-Stronger prize programs and effective promotional strategies have been proven to be effective in boosting overall sales and need to be foremost in the minds of sponsors.
-The key to putting more money in your coffer is finding ways to improve school fundraising participation.
+More robust prize programs and effective promotional strategies have been proven effective in boosting overall sales and must be foremost in the minds of sponsors.
+Improving school fundraising participation is vital to putting more money in your coffer.

-One way to improve participation is to offer better quality prize programs.
-To get more students off the fence, the prizes at the lowest levels need to be much more appealing.
-But at the same time, the higher level prizes need to be able to keep the students selling even more items.
+One way to improve participation is to offer better-quality prize programs.
+The prizes at the lowest levels must be much more appealing to get more students off the fence.
+But at the same time, the higher-level prizes need to be able to keep the students selling even more items.

 The additional items sold should more than offset the lower profit percentage.

 Student participation is a critical component of fundraising.
-Therefore, it may be worth it to accept a slightly lower profit in exchange for getting more students to sell.
+Therefore, it may be worth accepting a slightly lower profit to get more students to sell.

-Ultimately, at the end of the day, schools should be more concerned about how much money they bring in by offering better incentives, and less on fundraiser profit percent.
+Ultimately, schools should be more concerned about how much money they bring in by offering better incentives and less on fundraiser profit percentage.

 What would you do if you had to choose?